 An Aerial UE can be configured with altitude-dependent, event-based measurement reporting (i.e., eventH1 and eventH2 as defined in TS 38.331 [12]).
-An Aerial UE sends a measurement report when its altitude becomes higher or lower than configured threshold.
+An Aerial UE sends a measurement report when its altitude becomes higher or lower than configured threshold associated with a specified area, such as a TA or a Cell.
 The UE includes its altitude and location information in the measurement report if configured to do so by NG-RAN.